- What is a vanpool?

 - Driving safely

-- Please encourage everyone to use seatbelts for their safety and the safety of others.
+- Seatbelts must be used for their safety and the safety of others.
+It's the law.

 - While you should not be a "backseat driver," you should immediately address any concerns about a driver's driving practices.